Mina Loy: Paris, 1903–1906

-Two days after her first birthday, Oda died of meningitis and Loy was left completely bereft with grief over the loss.
+Two days after her first birthday, Oda died of meningitis, and Loy was left completely bereft with grief over the loss.
 A day or so after Oda's death Loy reportedly painted a (now lost) tempera painting The Wooden Mother in which she depicted two mothers with their children, one being a "foolish-looking mother holding her baby, whose small fingers are raised in an impotent blessing over the other anguished mother who, on her knees, curses them both with great, upraised, clenched fists, and her own baby sprawling dead with little arms and legs outstretched lifeless."

 Loy decided to enter the Salon d'Automne under the name "Mina Loy" (having dropped the "w" in Lowy) in 1905.
-That autumn she exhibited six watercolours and the following spring she exhibited two watercolours at the Salon des Beaux-Art of 1906.
-After the latter exhibition, Loy was written of favourably in the Gazette des Beaux-Arts:Mlle Mina Loy who, in her uncommon watercolours where Guys, Rops and Beardsley are combined shows us ambiguous ephebes whose nudity is caressed by ladies dressed in furbelows of 1855.After this positive reception Loy was asked to become a sociétaire of the drawing category, which meant that her work could be exhibited without having to pass through a selection committee.
+That autumn, she exhibited six watercolours, and the following spring she exhibited two watercolours at the Salon des Beaux-Arts of 1906.
+After the latter exhibition, Loy was written of favourably in the Gazette des Beaux-Arts:Mlle Mina Loy who, in her uncommon watercolours, where Guys, Rops and Beardsley are combined, shows us ambiguous ephebes whose nudity is caressed by ladies dressed in furbelows of 1855.After this positive reception, Loy was asked to become a sociétaire of the drawing category, which meant that her work could be exhibited without having to pass through a selection committee.
 This was a "vote of confidence" which, as biographer Burke recognises, "was an exceptional mark of recognition for an unknown Englishwoman of twenty-three".

-By 1906 Loy and Haweis had agreed to live separately.
-During this period of separation Loy was treated by a French doctor named Henry Joël le Savoureux for neurasthenia, which had worsened with the death of Oda and living with Haweis, and the pair embarked on an affair which would end with her becoming pregnant.
+By 1906, Loy and Haweis had agreed to live separately.
+During this period of separation, Loy was treated by a French doctor named Henry Joël le Savoureux for neurasthenia, which had worsened with the death of Oda and living with Haweis, and the pair embarked on an affair, which would end with her becoming pregnant.
 This made Haweis jealous and precipitated their move to Florence, where there were fewer people who knew them.